VeriGraph: Scene Graphs for Execution Verifiable Robot Planning

-For some tasks, it might be easier to specify the goal state via language instructions, while for some tasks a reference image is sufficient.
-To be able to support both types of task specification, \name supports flexible goal specification, allowing manipulation tasks to be defined through either target scene images or natural language instructions.
-The system can generate goal scene graphs from these inputs, providing a unified planning framework across different task specifications.
-Note that for reference images, \name does not require the exact same scene, only contextually similar scene (e.g., refer to Figure~\ref{fig:teaser}).
+Depending on the task, the goal state can be specified through either language instructions or a reference image.
+To support both types of task specification, \name supports flexible goal specification, allowing manipulation tasks to be defined through either target scene images or natural language instructions. \name can generate goal scene graphs from these input modalities, providing a unified planning framework across different task specifications.
+For reference images, \name does not require the same scene, only a contextually similar one (e.g., refer to~\Fref{fig:teaser}).
 This versatility makes \name applicable to various real-world scenarios where goals may be communicated in different formats.

 We show that \name beats existing methods that rely on raw pixels as input to the task planner while being execution-verifiable.
-Our main contributions are as follows: \begin{itemize} \item We present a modular and fast approach that uses scene graphs to enhance planning with LLMs, improving the understanding of spatial relationships and constraints. \item We propose an iterative planning and verification mechanism that uses scene graphs to represent and verify action sequences, enhancing the system's ability to identify and correct constraint violations without human intervention. \item We utilize VLMs to generate goal scene graphs based on a reference image or language instruction to create a unified goal specification method. \end{itemize}
+Our main contributions are as follows: \begin{itemize} \item We present a modular framework that uses scene graphs as both the planning representation and the verification mechanism, enabling efficient constraint-aware planning with LLMs. \item We propose an iterative planning and verification mechanism that uses scene graphs to represent and verify action sequences, enhancing the system's ability to identify and correct constraint violations without human intervention. \item We utilize VLMs to generate goal scene graphs based on a reference image or language instruction to create a unified goal specification method. \end{itemize}